mbates/bates-solutions-example/README.md

 See https://skaffold.dev for installation instructions.

-`skaffold dev` from project root to bring up the project, this assumes npm packages (common-example) and docker hub images have been published `npm run publish`
+`skaffold dev` from project root to bring up the project.

 ## Docker authentication